Language

 • At least five million hectares of biologically significant areas of priority fisheries under improved sustainable fisheries resource management and climate change resilience;

-• At least five target fisheries are sustainably managed through management strategies, such as fisheries management plan, harvest strategy, and fisheries improvement program; and
+• At least five target fisheries sustainably managed through management strategies, such as fisheries management plan, harvest strategy, and fisheries improvement program; and

 • More than 5,000 people with increased economic benefits from the improved management of priority fisheries and MPAs.